c00rni/c00rni.github.io/_posts/2020-09-30-HackTheBox-Cache-Walkthrough.md

 ### Information Gathering

-The login form html code do not indicate any URL to process the data.
+The html login form code doesn't indicate any URL to process the data.
 That can only mean two things.
 First, the login page might just be a decoy or client script is excute to handle the login process.
 I searched for javascript files and found ash login credentials.

 ![login_creds.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/ceaca8faecc849c598ebf2efbbf4efe8.png)